fabiocaccamo/python-fontbro/.github/pull_request_template.md

 **Checklist before requesting a review**
 - [ ] I have performed a self-review of my code.
-- [ ] I have added torough tests for the proposed changes.
+- [ ] I have added thorough tests for the proposed changes.
-- [ ] I have run the tests and there are not errors.
+- [ ] I have run the tests and there are no errors.